Santosh-Konappanavar/Santosh-Konappanavar/README.md

 <!--<img alt="React" src="https://img.shields.io/badge/-React-45b8d8?style=flat-square&logo=react&logoColor=white" />-->

 <!--### :heavy_minus_sign: Interested on my Story?
-When I graduated as a civil engineer, I never thought that I would be on the path to become a web developer.
-I started my career as a site engineer, then worked as a rebar detailer for the next 3 years.
+When I graduated as a electronics engineer, I never thought that I would be on the path to become a web developer.
+I started my career as a network engineer, then worked as former  in my land for the next 2 years.
-However, the job did not provide me the satisfaction that I was seeking for my career growth.
+However, the agriculture work did not provide me the satisfaction that I was seeking for my career growth.
 This is when I came across the career option of web development and was immediately intrigued.

 While I was exploring career paths on web development, I learned about Masai school and joined a 30-weeks full-time course on Full-Stack Web Development.
 Ever since, I became determined to learn new skills and frameworks.
 I was able to apply my learnings while developing projects and that became an enjoyable process.